-The Letsema process sprung from earlier Gender Action Learning (GAL) program run by the LRS Gender Programme and Gender at Work, focused on addressing Women’s Economic Empowerment (WEE), HIV/Aids and GBV.
+Letsema intervention combines feminist leadership with ideas of organisation and community development.
+The intervention sprung from a Gender Action Learning (GAL) program run by the LRS Gender Programme and Gender at Work that focused on addressing Women’s Economic Empowerment (WEE), HIV/Aids and GBV.

+Since 2008, we’ve successfully carried out GAL processes with trade unions, community organisations, and NGOs in South Africa to create cultures of greater equality, support work on women’s empowerment and foster conditions that enhance human dignity, inclusion and non-discrimination.
 GAL processes use popular education principles and action-learning in reflective spaces where participants explore gender and other power inequalities, become open to co-creation of new positive gender-related social norms and more inclusive practices, and collectively develop strategies to act on them.

-The Vaal is a semi-rural and neglected part of Gauteng Province.
+We piloted Letsema in the Vaal area where we’ve established partnerships with several organisations and activists working around GBV issues.
+The Vaal is a semi-rural part of Gauteng Province.
 Over one million people live there and with little or no access to municipal services.
 Many people in the Vaal are poor and unemployed, and the levels of violence are high.
-The area has a history of violence - during apartheid, there were a lot of killings and violence.
-Today, violence is normalised, and people almost expect any change to come through violence.
+The area has a history of violence.
+During apartheid, there were a lot of killings and violence.
+Today, violence is normalised and people are prone to use violence to cause any change.

 Our work in the Vaal brings together many stakeholders, including trade unions (South African Policing Union – SAPU; Police and Prisons Civil Rights Union – POPCRU; Health & Other Services Personnel Trade Union of South Africa - HOSPERSA), activists, community-based organisations, traditional healers, the police, church groups, community police forums, local radio stations, a university and the departments of community safety department and social development.